 What happens when you put your poles back on?
 Pay attention to the V shape your skis are making.
 If your V became a lot narrower than it was when you were working with poles only, and you started to feel like your are hauling yourself up the hill with your upper body, then put the poles away again.

 If you’re not careful, you can become very good at bad technique.
 To avoid locking into poor motor patterns you want to give your neuromuscular system lots of different movement experiences and options.

 The best way to do this is to play on your skis.
 Play is excellent because it stops you from over thinking and lets you respond naturally to all kinds of movement challenges.

 Train yourself to be nimble and agile on your skate skis.
 Pick up your feet, practice step turns, quick starts and stops, stepping in and out of the track, skiing in circles, hockey stops etc. If you ski with group, have relay races and play games like capture the flag or one ski soccer.

 8. Take a Lesson…Later

 The first stage of learning to skate ski is just getting comfortable on the gear.
-You’ll have trouble simply staying upright as the skis glide across the snow.
+No matter how good your sense of balance, you’ll have trouble staying upright as the skis glide across the snow.
 Taking a lesson at this point is a waste of money.